-The fund is subject to liquidity risks which arise when a particular instrument is difficult to dispose of
+The Fund is subject to liquidity risks which arise when it is difficult to dispose of a particular instrument.

-Custody risks
+Custody risk

-Custody risk is the risk of loss of securities held with a custodian as a result of insolvency, negligence or fraudulent action by the custodian.

-Custody risk is influenced by a variety of factors including the legal status of the securities, the accounting practices and safekeeping procedures employed by the custodian, the custodian's choice of sub-custodians and other intermediaries, and the law governing the custody relationship.
+Custody risk is the risk of loss of securities held with a depositary as a result of insolvency, negligence or fraudulent action by the Depositary.
+Custody risk is influenced by a variety of factors including the legal status of the securities, the accounting practices and safekeeping procedures employed by the Depositary, the Depositary's choice of sub-depositaries and other intermediaries, and the law governing the Depositary relationship.